 18. Even though I worry a lot about dangerous things that are unlikely to happen to me, I tend to be careless and accident prone.

 19. Even though I have a lot of fears, people would describe me as a risk taker.

 20. I make a lot of careless mistakes.

 21. I have blood relatives who suffer from ADD, depression, bipolar disorder, or substance abuse.

-Adults who think they may have ADD should consult with a physician or other licensed mental health practitioner.
+Adults who think they may have ADD should consult with a physician or other licensed mental health practitioner, and ask about an ADHD test.
 Treatments are available that can help reduce substantially these symptoms.